NGO-Chwang/NGO-Chwang.github.io/_pages/Mytools.md

 Some projects are available as open-source software on GitHub.

 ---
+## Lab Meeting Workflow Automation

+To improve the consistency and efficiency of our weekly laboratory meetings, I reorganized the meeting workflow and developed several supporting tools for meeting preparation and management.

+Because the meeting chair is rotated among students, meeting preparation was sometimes inconsistent, and meetings did not always start on time.
+To address this issue, I first reviewed and standardized the overall workflow, including chair assignment, topic and presenter planning, preparation of shared meeting folders, meeting-day setup, and post-meeting follow-up.

+Based on this workflow, I developed and maintained several tools to reduce repetitive work and make meeting preparation easier for both the chair and the meeting coordinator.

+### Automated Chair Reminder

+I developed an automated email reminder tool that sends a notification to the chair scheduled for the following week.

+The chair rotation is determined at the beginning of each semester, while suggested discussion topics are prepared based on previous meeting experience.
+The reminder is automatically sent every Wednesday at 10:00 AM.

+This helps prevent cases in which the assigned chair is unaware of the upcoming responsibility and also reduces the amount of manual follow-up required from the meeting coordinator.

+### Meeting Folder Management Tool

+Meeting materials are stored on an Ubuntu-based shared server, where correct file and directory permissions are important.

+In the past, users unfamiliar with Linux permissions could create meeting folders without the appropriate access settings, which sometimes prevented other members from uploading their presentation or report files.

+To solve this problem, I developed a web-based folder management tool.
+The chair can select the meeting type, such as **CAS**, **LMM**, or the regular laboratory meeting, specify the meeting date, and create the required directory with a single operation.

+The tool automatically creates the appropriate folder structure and applies the required file permissions, reducing setup errors and simplifying preparation for the chair.

+### Progress Report / Presentation Merge Tool

+Before each meeting, the chair needs to collect presentation files from laboratory members and combine them into a single file for presentation.

+Because this process is repetitive and largely identical every week, I developed a tool that automatically reads presentation files (`.pptx`) from a specified directory and merges them according to a predefined mapping between users and filenames.

+This reduced a task that previously required approximately **10–20 minutes** of manual work to **less than 5 minutes** in typical cases.

+### Dedicated Meeting Computer Setup and Maintenance

+I also maintain a dedicated computer for laboratory meetings.

+Previously, the chair often needed to find an available laptop before the meeting and configure the necessary equipment and online meeting information each time.

+The dedicated meeting computer is kept ready with commonly used meeting links, connection information, and device settings placed in easily accessible locations.
+This reduces meeting-day preparation and helps meetings start more smoothly.

+### Impact

+These workflow improvements and supporting tools have helped make the preparation process more consistent and reduced repetitive work for both meeting chairs and organizers.

+The system provides a more structured workflow from chair assignment and meeting preparation through file management, presentation preparation, meeting-day setup, and follow-up, contributing to smoother and more reliable weekly laboratory meetings.
 ## GPU Server Monitor

 **GPU Server Monitor** is a lightweight server monitoring application developed with **Streamlit** for monitoring the computing resources of our laboratory servers.